Introduction

 • Quickstart - create an account, connect your S3 bucket via IAM, and send your first NDJSON payload to /ingest.

-• S3 File Format — understand how segments and commit markers are laid out in S3.
+• Segment file format - understand how segments are laid out in S3.

 • Expand segments → NDJSON - see how to turn compressed segments back into NDJSON for use with your tools and pipelines.